The zinnia flower is arguably one of the most commonly grown blooms by backyard gardeners, probably because it’s so easy to grow!

 What Does a Purple Zinnia Symbolize?

 Purple zinnias usually symbolize royalty, class, and beauty as many other purple flowers do.
+The purple zinnia, with its colorful blossoms, is a popular choice for giving to someone who has just achieved something amazing, like a graduation.

 What Does a Red Zinnia Mean?